-The District maintains two individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance for the General Fund and Debt Service Fund, both of which are considered to be major funds.
+The District now maintains two governmental funds, the General Fund and the Debt Service Fund.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance for the two funds, both of which are considered to be major funds.

-The District adopts an annual appropriated budget for both its General Fund and its Debt Service Fund.
+The District adopts an annual appropriated budget for its General Fund and its Debt Service Fund.
 A budgetary comparison statement has been provided for the General Fund to demonstrate compliance with this budget.
 The basic governmental fund financial statements can be found on pages 11-15 of this report.